 Donation Checks: The cost of the trip does not include the separate donation check for $150.00.
 As a tour company that benefits from the historical, cultural and natural riches of our destinations, we have a policy of donating to scholars, archaeological and cultural projects, and museums in each of our destinations.
 This has created a bond with the academic community that allows you to gain an ‘insider’s view’ of work being done in each country.
 We ask that each participant write a check to the noteworthy project we designate.
 A donation project for this trip will be assigned shortly.

-A deposit of $750.00 and the separate donation check for $150.00 (made out to the designated project) are required along with your registration form.
+A deposit of $750.00 is required along with your completed and signed registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
-Prior to the trip, we will send links to various websites of pertinent interest to the trip.
 Click here to download our Registration Form.

 Cancellations and Refunds

 Cancellations received in writing at least 120 days before departure will result in an administrative fee of $450.00.
 Cancellations received less than 120 days before departure will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
-Registrants are strongly advised to buy travel insurance that includes trip interruption and trip cancellation protection.
+Registrants are strongly advised to purchase travel insurance that includes trip cancellation and interruption coverage.